 gb Vivian Maier, Thank you for keeping it alive, part three

-This translation from Spanish (original text) to English is not professional.
-I have done it with Google, so there will be linguistic errors that I ask you to know how to hide.
-Many times I have been asked to read my texts in English, and that is why I decided to do it.
-In addition to your patience, if you see something that I can correct, and wish to notify me of it, I will be happy to do so.
-In the meantime, with its lights and shadows, here are the lines that I have written.
+«This translation from Spanish (the original text) to English is not professional.
+I used Google Translate, so there may be linguistic errors that I ask you to overlook.
+I have often been asked to share my texts in English, which is why I decided to try.
+I appreciate your patience, and if you see anything that can be improved and would like to let me know, I would be grateful.
+In the meantime, with all its imperfections, here are the lines I have written«.
 Hugo Kliczkowski Juritz

 second part http://onlybook.es/blog/gb-vivian-maier-thanks-for-keeping-it-alive-part-two/